kekyo/sublimity-rpc/README.md

 disposer.release();
 ```

-Also, if you specify a function type, it will be automatically converted and replaced with the safest string possible.
+Also, if you specify a function object, it will be automatically converted and replaced with the safest string possible.
 So you don't have to worry about serialization.

 ```typescript